NM711/Bionic-Headless-CMS/api/readme.md

 Bionic CMS is an open source content management system which aims to be flexible and extendible for others to use.

-This project is entirely api based (Headless CMS) with a complementary ui for people to use (Under Development), you can use the full capabilities of the api after making a account.
+This project is entirely api based (Headless CMS) with a complementary ui for people to use (Under Development will add here when complete), you can use the full capabilities of the api after making a account.
 Alternatively if you want you can clone this repo download postgresql and the rest of this projects dependencies and run the project yourself.